MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/share-your-code-in-tfvc-vs.md

 ---
-title: Develop and share code using Visual Studio
+title: Develop and share code in TFVC using Visual Studio
 titleSuffix: Azure Repos
 description: Learn how to share code in Team Foundation Version Control (TFVC) using Visual Studio.
 TFVC offers a centralized system. ms.assetid: 108544c0-c29e-4b3b-9a39-4573cf4a71dc